 What is Japanese Strawberry Milk?

-Ichigo milk (いちごミルク) also known as ichigo au lait or ichigo latte, is a popular beverage made with real strawberries.
 The strawberries are stewed for a short time to soften them and release their sweetness, then they’re crushed and served in a glass with milk and sweetener.
-It’s also common to add double cream and condensed milk to make it thicker and more decadent, it’s like a dessert in a glass.
+It’s also common to add double cream and condensed milk to make it thicker and more decadent.
+It’s like a drinkable dessert!

-Is strawberry milk popular in Japan?
+Is Strawberry Milk Popular in Japan?

-Ichigo milk is one of the most popular items on the menu at “Bikkuri Donki“, a Japanese family restaurant that specialises in Hamburg Steaks.
+Ichigo milk is one of the most popular items on the menu at “Bikkuri Donki”, a Japanese family restaurant that specializes in Hamburg Steaks.
 You can also find some brands of premade Japanese strawberry milk in supermarkets and convenience stores across Japan all year around, but mostly it’s considered a seasonal drink.

 Premade bottles and cartons of Japanese strawberry milk from convenience stores and supermarkets always contains real strawberry juice, but the percentage depends on the brand.
 Some contain real chunks of strawberry too, while others only contain strawberry juices.

-It’s safe to say that ichigo milk is a well loved drink in Japan and there are many different ones to enjoy!
+It’s safe to say that ichigo milk is a well-loved drink in Japan and there are many different ones to enjoy!

-What does Japanese strawberry milk taste like?
+What does Japanese Strawberry Milk taste Like?

-- Strawberries – the star of the show!
+- Strawberries: The star of the show!
 Be sure to use fresh and ripe strawberries for the best results.

-- Sugar – to highlight the sweetness of the strawberries.
+- Sugar: To highlight the sweetness of the strawberries.
 Alternatively, you could sweeten them using honey or maple syrup instead.

-- Milk – in Japan, whole cows milk is most commonly used, but feel free to use semi-skimmed, skimmed or a plant based alternative if you prefer!
+- Milk: In Japan, whole cow’s milk is most commonly used, but feel free to use semi-skimmed, skimmed, or a plant-based alternative if you prefer!

-- Condensed milk – sweetens the milk and compliments the strawberries.
-You could swap this out for plant based condensed milk or your choice of sweetener.
+- Condensed milk: sweetens the milk and compliments the strawberries.
+You could swap this out for plant-based condensed milk or your choice of sweetener.

 Start by washing and drying your strawberries, then cut off the stems.